Denisse Guerrero

 Denisse Guerrero Flores (born August 8, 1980, Los Mochis, Sinaloa) is a Mexican musician and singer-songwriter, best known as the lead vocalist of the electropop band Belanova.

 The band has released five albums since signing to Virus Records and later to Universal Mexico, in 2000.

 Music career

 When she was eight years old, Guerrero won a Los Mochis singing competition.
 She has named this event as the spark that inspired her to pursue singing as a career.

 Since I was little I sang and took part in all I could ... until one day, when I was about eight, I was chosen Queen of the Los Mochis Carnival after my mom entered me in the pageant. ...
 When I grew up, I decided I had to find a place where I could do things I was interested in, things that I couldn't do in Los Mochis.

-Guerrero moved from Los Mochis to Mexico D.F. to pursue singing and music composition, as well as to study home design, in which she obtained a university degree.
+Guerrero moved from Los Mochis to Guadalajara ,Jalisco to pursue singing and music composition, as well as to study home design, in which she obtained a university degree.
 She worked with various musicians from the city before meeting Edgar Huerta and Richie Arreola and forming Belanova.